kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 The `materialstore` provides capability of materializing (storing) files downloaded from web sites in a pre-designed directory structure (I call it the *store*).

 An application writes files into the *"store"* associating *"metadata"*.
-The *"materials"* in the "store" are indexed by the associcated *metadata*.
-An application retrieves files from the store by *metadata* as key.
-An application does not look up files by name (Path).
+The *"materials"* in the "store" are indexed by the associated *metadata*.
+An application retrieves files from the store by querying for *metadata*.
+An application does not look up files by physical name.
 The application is no longer responsible for deciding and remembering the path of physical files.

 A *metadata* of a material in the store is merely an instance of `java.util.Map<String, String>` with arbitrary key=value pairs.
-You can programme any kind of *metadata* and associate it to each materials so that the materials are well described and clearly identified.
+You can programme any kind of *metadata* and associate it to each materials so that the materials are well described.

 For example, you can associate the URL from which the web resource was retrieved; or you can associate the name of browser ("Chrome", "FireFox", "Safari", etc) which you used to take the screenshots; or you can associate the name of "Execution Profile" in Katalon Studio which you applied when you executed your Test Case.

+And you are responsible for creating metadata that clearly and uniquely identifies a material amongst a set of materials created a single run of test.

 Metadata composition is entirely up to the user application.
-Composing metadata is a bit difficult part of the `materialstore` library.
+Composing metadata is difficult part of the `materialstore` library.
 It looks similar to designing database table in SQL-backed application.

 ### (3) Packaged in a jar

 The artifact of `materialstore` is distributed as a single jar file.
 The jar file is available at the [Maven Central Repository](https://mvnrepository.com/artifact/com.kazurayam/materialstore).
-Any Java/Groovy-based application can automate downloading the `materialstore-x.x.x.jar` to resolve dependency using the build tools (Gradle, Maven, Ant).
+Any Java/Groovy-based application can automate downloading the `materialstore-x.x.x.jar` to resolve the dependency using the build tools (Gradle, Maven, Ant).

 ### (4) Usable outside Katalon Studio

-The `materialstore`'s jar has no immediate dependency on the Katalon Studio API.
-It is not dependent even on the Selenium Webdriver API.
-So the `materialstore` library can be used in any Java/Groovy project, not only in Katalon Studio.
+The `materialstore` library is a set of Plain Old Java Objects, which has no immediate dependency on the Katalon Studio API.
+It has no dependency on the Selenium WebDriver API either.

+So the `materialstore` library can be used in any Java/Groovy project outside Katalon Studio.
 I can use it in a plain [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/)-based automated test project for Web UI on Gradle.
 I can use it in a plain [Appium Java Client](https://github.com/appium/java-client)-based automated test project for Mobile UI on Maven.
 I can use it in a plain [Apache HttpClient](https://hc.apache.org/httpcomponents-client-5.1.x/)-based automated test project for Web Services on Ant.

+This "VisualTestingInKatalonStudio_Reborn" project is a mere demonstration how to utilize the `materialstore` library in Katalon Studio.

 ## Inspection, not Test